dabrahams/swift/docs/StringManifesto.md

 # String Processing For Swift 4

-The goal of re-evaluating Strings for Swift 4 has been fairly ill-defined thus fair, with just this short blurb in the
+The goal of re-evaluating Strings for Swift 4 has been fairly ill-defined thus far, with just this short blurb in the
 [list of goals](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160725/025676.html):

 > **String re-evaluation**: String is one of the most important fundamental